 The corporation shall have a board consisting of directors who shall have the powers and duties of a board of directors under Massachusetts law.
 The Executive Officers of the corporation shall consist of a President, Treasurer, Clerk and such other officers as may from time to time be determined by the directors.
-The initial directors and Executive Officers shall be those persons named in the articles of organization.
-Thereafter, except as otherwise provided by these by-laws or in the articles of organization, the number of directors that shall constitute the whole board of directors shall be nine, and the directors shall be elected by the members at the annual meeting, to hold office for a period of one (1) year, or until a successor is elected or qualified or until their earlier resignation or removal.
+The initial directors and Executive Officers shall be those persons named in the Article of Organization.
+Thereafter, except as otherwise provided by these by-laws or in the Articles of Organization, the number of directors that shall constitute the whole board of directors shall benine, and the directors shall be elected by the members at the annual meeting, to hold office for a period of one (1) year, or until a successor is elected or qualified or until their earlier resignation or removal.

 The Board of Directors shall be filled in the following manner: one House Representative from each house of Boston Community Cooperatives, Inc., up to two Community Trustees, and General Directors.
-If there are less than two Community Trustees on the Board of Directors, such seats will be filled with additional General Directors.
+If there are less than two Community Trustees on the Board of Directors, such seats will b filled with additional General Directors.
 Each director is a voting member of the Board of Directors.
 Each director is required to attend Board of Directors meetings and Board training.

 Section 2.
-Election and Qualification of Directors and Executive Officers.
+Election and Qualification of Directors and Executive Officers

-- A. Annual Membership Meeting.
+A. Annual Membership Meeting.
 The Directors of the Board shall be elected at the Annual Membership Meeting, or a Special Meeting held in lieu thereof.
 House Representatives will be elected first, followed by Community Trustees (if any), then General Directors.
-After the General Directors have been elected, the Executive Officers of the corporation shall be elected by the Current Membership from among these General Directors in the following order: First, there shall be an election of the President, followed by the election of the Treasurer, and then the election of the Clerk. - B. House Representatives.
+After the General Directors have been elected, the Executive Officers of the corporation shall be elected by the Curren Membership from among these General Directors in the following order: First, there shall be an election of the President, followed by the election of the Treasurer, and then the election of the Clerk.

+B. House Representatives.
 Each house shall elect one House Representative.
 A House Representative must be a Current Member of Boston Community Cooperatives, Inc..
 If a house is unable to reach a consensus for a House Representative, the house shall present two eligible candidates for the House Representative position to the Current Membership.
 The Current Membership will then vote to determine the House Representative from such candidates (following the voting procedures for Membership Meetings in Article IV).
-If a house fails to elect a House Representative or to present two eligible candidates, the Current Membership shall elect a Current Member who is a resident of that house to serve as the House Representative. - C. Community Trustees.
-Not more than two candidates for the Community Trustees shall be proposed by the Board of Directors.
+If a house fails to elect a House Representative or to present two eligible candidates, the Current Membership shall elect a Current Member who is a resident of that house to serve as the House Representative.

+C. Community Trustees.
+Community Trustees must be Boston area residents not holding Membership status in the corporation.
+The Community Trustees shall monitor that the corporation functions in accordance with the purposes set forth in Article 2 of the Articles of Organization of the corporation.
+Community Trustees shall be proposed by the Board of Directors.
 The Current Membership will then vote on such candidates.
-The vote for these candidates will be structured as a "yes" or "no" vote by the Current Members. - D. General Directors.
-After the election of the House Representatives and the Community Trustees, an election to fill the total number of seats remaining open on the Board of

-Directors shall be held.
+The vote for these candidates will be structured as a ?yes? or ?no? vote by the Current Members.

+D. General Directors.
+After the election of the House Representatives and the Community Trustees, an election to fill the total number of seats remaining open on the Board of Directors shall be held.
 General Directors shall be elected by the Current Members.
 General Directors must be Current Members of Boston Community Cooperatives, Inc..